nelenivy/es_maching/README.md

     *   Competition Link: [CIKM Cup 2016](https://competitions.codalab.org/competitions/11171)
     *   Data Download: The data files can be downloaded from this [Google Drive folder](https://drive.google.com/drive/folders/0B7XZSACQf0KdNXVIUXEyVGlBZnc).
-    *   Data Conversion: Notebooks are used to convert the dataset into the ptls format.
+    *   Data Conversion: Notebook cikm_data_process.ipynb is used to convert the dataset into the ptls format.

 ## Results